RobDWaller/robdwaller.github.io/_posts/2018-02-07-security-principles-json-web-tokens.md

 The majority of developers will rarely deal with anything above level one.
 The reason for this is two fold, you have to be doing something of significant financial value and or of significant political value to move above level one.
 Examples of this would be sensitive government work, aspects of financial work and aspects of major corporate work.

-Also the threats are diverse and won't necessarily relate to hacking data, as might occur if a poorly implemented JWT falls into the wrong hands.
+Also the threats are diverse and won't necessarily relate to hacking data.
 For example your organisation may be much more vulnerable to a DDOS Attack than a data breach.
-As a developer it's important you consider how your business might be vulnerable, and the primary vulnerability may not always be financial or PII, it could be reputational.
+As a developer it's important you consider how your organisation might be vulnerable, and the primary vulnerability may not always be financial or PII focused, it could be reputational.
 Embarrassing your organisation by taking your website offline may be of far greater value to hackers than stealing the PII you have on your servers.

 The Fappening in 2014 is a good example of an organisation failing to understand a threat properly.
-In this case Apple failed to value the content they had on their iCloud system and therefore did not implement security features that could have limited the damage.
-For example sending out emails when a new device or strange IP connects to an account.
+In this case Apple failed to properly value the content they had on their iCloud system and therefore did not implement security features that could have limited the damage.
+For example sending out emails when a new device or strange IP connected to an account.
 The Fappening was an edge case as no-one had really considered the value of celebrity PII before, but it does highlight that the threats organisation face may not always be logical.

 ## 4. Implement a proportionate solution

+If you inplement generic security solutions without properly considering the threat you face you may be no safer than if you implemented no security at all.

 As a developer you must seriously consider the threats you face before you implement any security solutions.
 This is so that you can implement proportionate security measures.
 Proportionate does not simply relate to the security threat though, it also relates to how much money you have to spend.
 A poor nation cannot build the Great Wall of China, but it can defend itself if it understands the threat and deploys its resources sensibly.